 Is your cat knocking things off the table?
 We know the frustration, a cat jumps on a table and pushes a crystal ashtray on the floor.
-YouTube is full with videos of cats knocking things off the table, and likely you have seen “live” version performed by your furry ball of cuteness.
+YouTube is full of videos of cats knocking things off the table, and likely you have seen “live” version performed by your furry ball of cuteness.

 What is going on?
 Are cats mean creatures that want to destroy things valuable to you?
 Obviously, they appear to understand what they are doing, right?
 In this article, you are going to learn why do cats knock things off tables and how to make them stop.

 Why cats paw and bat at objects?

 The problem is that cats often paw objects, in a seemingly intentional manner.
 This leaves little doubt about the consciousness in this action.
 And from one perspective—it is true.

 Pawing and pushing objects is in the cat’s nature.
 From the age of 12 days, kittens start to bat at moving and non-moving objects.
 Playing is an innate behavior, meaning that cats do it without being taught.
 It helps to learn hunting skills and understand the world around them—especially the laws of physics.

 Under such circumstances, it is only a matter of time when a household cat jumps on a table—even if he is not allowed to—and will bat at an object of interest.
 By a strong chance, one beautiful day that object will fall off and shatter in small pieces.
 Often we observe that cats seem to enjoy the process.
 It is fun to watch the object fall, and the sound is pleasing, too.